PGgit08/Variable-PWM/README.md

 # Variable-PWM
-A Prined Circuit Board designed and built by Peter Gutkovich.
+A Printed Circuit Board designed and built by Peter Gutkovich.